lhoworko/lhoworko.github.io/_posts/2015-01-17-scatter-plot-d3.md

 <div class="scatter" id="scatter4"></div>
 {% include scatter_plot_d3/scatter4.html %}

-That's all for this tutorial.
+There is much more we could do to make the chart better, but that's all for this tutorial.
 If you made it this far thanks for reading.
 Hopefully I'll have more D3 stuff up shortly.

 Full code can be found [here](http://bl.ocks.org/lhoworko/ef36fdd4e7315978925b).